-Breckenridge, affectionately known as ‘Breck’ to locals and visitors alike, is one of the most popular ski resorts in the country, serving up big mountain views and high alpine terrain paired with vintage cool ski town charm.
+Breckenridge Ski Resort, affectionately known as ‘Breck’ to locals and visitors alike, is one of the most popular resorts in the country, serving up big mountain views and high alpine terrain paired with vintage cool ski town charm.
 From its Five Peaks to Main Street, the entire town of Breck is practically ski-in, ski-out.
 Where else in the world can you ski from the top of North America’s highest chairlift and directly into town for après!?
 The answer: Nowhere!

 Five Peaks of Mountain Adventure

 Breck is big.
 Like Five (mountain) Peaks and nearly 3,000 acres big.
 Most resorts just have one mountain but Breck is part of an entire mountain range, comprised of Peaks 6 through 10 spanning north to south within Colorado’s distinct Ten Mile Range (Fun Fact: the northern-most peak in the Ten Mile Range starts with Peak 1 in Frisco and spans through the ski resort to the southern-most peak, Quandary, which is one of Colorado’s famous 14ers).
 In winter, Breck’s Five Peaks are home to more than 180 trails for skiing and riding, and some of the most accessible high alpine terrain in the country.